 Rupanyup is head quarters for the Wood’s Farming and Heritage Museum located on the Wimmera Highway.
 This amazing collection of stationary engines, tractors, tools, farm and household memorabilia is available for viewing by appointment.
 There is truly something for everyone so be sure to contact 0427 159 154 (any time) or 5385 5036 (evenings only) to enjoy an experience that will take you back in time.

 Cust's Store, in the middle of town, is an example of an old-style general store named after one of the first shops erected within the town.

 The Old Four Mill located in Gibson St is an early and rare example of a portable mill of galvanized iron construction and is adjacent to the first reinforced concrete silos built in the southern hemisphere.
 These were designed by Sir John Monash and erected in 1909.

 The Local RSL Hall in Cromie Street owns one of only 9 original scale models of the Melbourne Shrine of Remembrance.

 For those interested in Architecture and Heritage, the Rupanyup Railway Station dates from 1890 and the Post Office, the Memorial Hall (a former cinema), the old CBA Bank and the Commercial Hotel all have their own special character.
-The Anglican Church (1912), Masonic Lodge (1918) and the heritage listed Primary School (1878) are other notable buildings and the paper recycling depot began life as the Morrl Morrl School in 1885 before being relocated to its current site.
+The Anglican Church (1912), Masonic Lodge (1918) and the heritage listed Primary School (1878) are other notable buildings.
 The local cemetery off Dyer Street also provides an insight into the early history of the district.